Let's Play (comic): Webcomic's Inspiration

 Ayres Andrea, from The Comics Beat, interviewed Leeanne M. Krecic, discussing her inspirations for making the story.
-Leeanne revealed that the concept of Let's Play was inspired by her watching a lot of YouTubers.
-More specifically, a video of a let's player playing an amateur fan game.
-The let's player was having a difficult time and shared his frustration.
-Leeanne stated that if the let's player and the game creator were to meet, what would happen?
-This gave Leeanne the idea to create a comic based on this thought.
-In addition, she wanted the main character to be a female gamer to promote representation as she is a female gamer herself.
-When Leeanne started developing her web comic on the Discover section of Webtoon, she used Twitter and Tumblr to help advertise it.
-Later on, the comic would become featured on Webtoon.
+Krecic has stated that the concept for Let's Play was inspired by her frequent viewing of YouTube content, particularly a video in which a let's player struggled with an amateur fan-made game.
+Observing the player's frustration led her to consider what might happen if the let's player and the game's creator were to meet, which became the central premise of the comic.
+Krecic also chose to make the protagonist a female gamer to promote representation, drawing from her own experiences.
+She began developing the webcomic in Webtoon's Discover section, where she initially published the series, while utilizing Twitter and Tumblr to advertise.
+Later on, the comic would become an official WebToon release.